This blog may contain affiliate links. Read our disclosure policy for more info.

 At Revelstoke Mountain Resort, they also have a gondola ride up to the top of the resort to give you an amazing view.
 Make sure to take both gondolas to see a panoramic view of the valley – it’s incredible!

-If you want to enjoy the cool glacier water there is also an opportunity to book a whitewater rafting adventure or a more gentle river float tour.
-Either way, the abundance of natural scenery here is sure to make you feel alive!
+If you want to enjoy the cool glacier water of the Illecillewaet River there is an opportunity to book a whitewater rafting adventure for $141 CAD.
+Or opt for a more gentle river float tour for $77 CAD on the Colombia River – one of Canada’s most famous rivers!
+Either way, the abundance of natural scenery in either location is sure to make you feel alive!

 Where to stay in Revelstoke